Strategic planning and evaluation

 - Future Workforce: A diverse and highly-skilled future workforce pursues careers in disciplines that support NOAA’s mission.

 - Organizational Excellence: NOAA functions in a unified manner to support, plan, and deliver effective educational programs and partnerships that advance NOAA’s mission.

 Strategic Plan2015 - 2035 NOAA Education Strategic Plan - Explainer 2015 - 2035 NOAA Education Strategic Plan - Executive Summary

 The America COMPETES Act gives NOAA broad authority for educational activities and directs NOAA to develop a 20 year strategic plan.
 In a truly collaborative fashion, NOAA educators, staff, and leadership combined efforts with the broader education and resource management community, nongovernmental organizations, teachers, and interested citizens to produce this blueprint for NOAA’s future work in education.

-Developed as a companion to the NOAA Education Strategic Plan, the Implementation Plan highlights priority actions that improve NOAA's ability to support, plan, and deliver high-quality education programs in the next two years.
-It builds upon NOAA's ongoing work in education and describes how NOAA plans to update agency-wide priorities, reach more people from all backgrounds, and maintain relevance in a changing world.
+Developed as companions to the NOAA Education Strategic Plan, the implementation plans highlights priority actions that improve NOAA's ability to support, plan, and deliver high-quality education programs.
+These two-year documents build upon NOAA's ongoing work in education and describe how NOAA plans to update agency-wide priorities, reach more people from all backgrounds, and maintain relevance in a changing world.

 NOAA Education first revised its strategic plan under the America COMPETES Act with the publication of the NOAA Education Strategic Plan 2009 – 2029: Focusing on Science, Service, and Stewardship.
 This plan was instrumental in laying the groundwork for NOAA’s strategy in education.